mwshinn/paranoidscientist/doc/conceptfaq.rst

-Due to these different goals, the main practical difference is that MyPy emphasizes the machine-readable Python type of a variable, whereas ParanoidScientist emphasizes the human-understandable type.
+Due to these different goals, the main practical difference is that MyPy emphasizes the machine-readable Python type of a variable, whereas Paranoid Scientist emphasizes the human-understandable type.
 Consider the following example of MyPy, which comes directly from the `MyPy website <http://mypy-lang.org/examples.html>`_::